hed-hog/docs/docs/modules/admin/dashboard/dashboard.md

-# Dashboard Module
+# Dashboard

-The **Dashboard Module** allows users to create and manage custom dashboards.
+The **Dashboard** submodule allows users to create and manage custom dashboards.
 It provides functionalities for retrieving, creating, updating, and deleting dashboards while supporting localization and pagination.

 ### Features